 If you start reading labels, you will be hard pressed to find any processed food that does not contain either corn or soy or both.

-Consumer Reports recently tested over 80 different processed foods with corn or soy ingredients to see if they contain GMOs i.e. Genetically Engineered (GE) DNA.
+In 2014, Consumer Reports tested over 80 different processed foods with corn or soy ingredients to see if they contain GMOs i.e. Genetically Engineered (GE) DNA.
 This included popular breakfast cereals, bars, corn chips, corn tortillas, baking mixes and flours, meat substitutes, soy “dairy” products, and tofu/tempeh products.

 They purchased and tested conventional products (with no label claims), organic products (which are not permitted to contain GE ingredients) as well as products with a Non-GMO Project Verified Label (which should contain no more than 0.9% GMO ingredients and have verification testing), and products with a “natural” label (which are not required to be Non-GMO despite the fact that many consumers think and believe they should).